Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 * no means, there is no control about orientation
 * vertical:angle means the tool stays vertical and X axis is in angle direction in respect to the origin. path means, the X axis follows the print path. up and down specify the direction of the Z axis.
 Default is vertical without angle, without path and pointing down.
 * full:values gives full control over the orientation with quaternion values.
 The values are the default values, they can be change by G-Code ABCD values

+The IJK and qwqiqjqk values are only the initial orientation values.
+By G-Code, they will be changed, e.g. AC values for a CNC 5 axis will change the tool vector orientation of the Z axis.

 Examples:
 * 4 axis palletized RRRp is no, because orientation is not controllable